Getting a Library Card

 Can I get a document notarized at the library?
 We currently do not offer notary services at this time.

 Does the library offer any computer help?
-The library offers a variety of computer classes throughout the year.
-We also do one-on-one tech classes to allow patrons to get answers to any specific tech problems they may have.
-These one-on-one sessions are offered Tuesday through Thursday at 10:30 AM, and you can stop by the library or call to sign-up for a time.
+The library offers one-on-one tech classes to allow patrons to get answers to any specific tech problems they may have.
+These one-on-one sessions are offered Tuesday and Thursday at 10:30 AM, and you can stop by the library or call to sign-up for a time.
 If these times do not work with your schedule, please contact the library and we will do our best to accommodate you.

 Do you offer wireless printing?
 At this time, we are unable to print documents wirelessly from an individual’s device.
 Printing can only be done on one of the library’s desktop computers.